QtExcel/QXlsx/Vision.md

 # Vision of QXlsx

-- I will prepare the QtExcel library for Qt6.
+- prepare the QtExcel library for Qt6. (or use only in Qt5)

 ## Qt6Excel